 We Bury the Landscape is a collection of ekphrastic vignettes set against surreal backdrops fraught with eerie characters faking normalcy.
 Kristine Ong Muslim's visceral prose poems "slash the air with the precision of a matador's sword striking bone" -- no reader can plunge into her multiverse without kissing their comfort zone goodbye.

-—Arlene Ang, author of Seeing Birds in Church is a Kind of Adieu
+--Arlene Ang, author of Seeing Birds in Church is a Kind of Adieu and Banned for Life

 Like some of the artists whose work inspired this collection, Kristine Ong Muslim is herself a masterful creator not only of landscapes or portraits, but of parallel worlds complete with a surrealist, yet also strangely tangible, cast.
 The author expertly moves between reality and could-have-beens, nightmares and dreams.
 She slips inside the painter's skin, then confidently sheds it, in possession of an entirely different truth.
 We Bury the Landscape is "a barrel full of jack-in-the-box surprises", sketches aimed at head, heart and gut.

 --Michaela A. Gabriel, author of the secret meanings of greek letters